 - Light-colored fabric made of natural fibers.
 A good, inexpensive fabric to practice on is cotton muslin.
 You can wash and iron your fabric ahead of time.

 Q: Will I actually print during this class?

 A: Yes!
-Over two days, I’ll guide you through the entire process – from the initial sketches, to transferring your images to your block, to carving your block, to printing and heat setting your fabric.
+Over the course, I’ll guide you through the entire process – from the initial sketches, to transferring your images to your block, to carving your block, to printing and heat setting your fabric.
 By the end of the class, you will have printed your own fabric, and (hopefully) will share your creation with the class.